Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/beyond_basics/sharding.md

 Sharding is recommended once you reach 1,000 servers, and is a *requirement* when you hit 2,500 servers.

 ## Automated Sharding
-DSharpPlus provides a built-in sharding solution: `DiscordShardedClient`.
+DisCatSharp provides a built-in sharding solution: `DiscordShardedClient`.
 This client will *automatically* spawn shards for you and manage their events.
-Each DSharpPlus extension (e.g. CommandsNext, Interactivity) also supplies an extension method to register themselves automatically on each shard.
+Each DisCatSharp extension (e.g. CommandsNext, Interactivity) also supplies an extension method to register themselves automatically on each shard.

 ```cs
 var discord = new DiscordShardedClient(new DiscordConfiguration